ehildenb/reviews/logic/logic.md

     in their place, yielding formulas with only universal quantification.
 Using the Herbrand theorem, one can more easily demonstrate unsatisfiability of such formulas.
-Other interesting results about FOL include the *compactnes* theorem, the L"owenheim-Skolem theorem, the *almalgamation* theorem, and the encodability of the halting-problem.
+Other interesting results about FOL include the *compactnes* theorem, the Lowenheim-Skolem theorem, the *almalgamation* theorem, and the encodability of the halting-problem.

     A *first-order theory* is a set of first-order sentences $\Gamma$ closed under logical *entailment*.
 A theory is *finitely axiomatizable* there is a